Mohsem35/AWS-CCP-Certification-Study/README.md

 CloudHSM: Don't forget **`you manage`** the keys generated with CloudHSM

-Secrets Manager: Don't forget Secrets Manager has built-in integration for RDS, Redshift, and DocumentDB.
+Secrets Manager: Don't forget Secrets Manager has built-in integration for **RDS, Redshift, and DocumentDB**.

-_Which service can integrate with a Lambda function to automatically take remediation steps when it uncovers suspicious network activity when monitoring logs in your AWS account?_
+_Q1: Which service can integrate with a Lambda function to **automatically take remediation steps** when it uncovers **suspicious network activity** when monitoring logs in your AWS account?_

 Amazon GuardDuty

-_Which of the following are tasks that only the root user can complete?_
+_Q2: Which of the following are tasks that only the root user can complete?_

 - Change the account name and email address.
 - Close your AWS account.

-_In the shared responsibility model, what is the customer responsible for?_
+_Q3: In the shared responsibility model, what is the customer responsible for?_

 - Firewall configuration and application security
 - Patching the guest operating system (OS)

-_Which service protects your web application from cross-site scripting attacks?_
+_Q4: Which service protects your web application from cross-site scripting attacks?_

 AWS Web Application Firewall (WAF)

-_Which service helps you control access to mobile and web applications?_
+_Q5: Which service helps you control access to mobile and web applications?_

 Cognito

-_What is the purpose of CloudHSM?_
+_Q6: What is the purpose of CloudHSM?_

-Its purpose is to enable you to easily create and use your own encryption keys
+Its purpose is to enable you to easily create and use your **own encryption keys**

-_How do you manage permissions for multiple users at once using AWS Identity and Access Management (IAM)?_
+_Q7: How do you manage permissions for multiple users at once using AWS Identity and Access Management (IAM)?_

 Groups